cchanzl/Lock-Screen/_posts/2020-06-05-PDF-Scraping-MAS-Form-6.md

 <b> Final Output </b>
 <br>
 You can see from the picture below that the output at the end of the process is a clearly delimited text file.
 We can then build up a sizeable database upon which interesting visualisation and insights can be obtained by iterating this across multiple insurers and reporting years.
-I will leave the analysis for another post in the future.
+I will leave this analysis for another post in the future, ending here with a quick insight gained from the historical Form 6 of an insurer A where we can clearly see a spike in Net Loss Ratio (NWP/Net Claims Settled) in 2015.

 <center> {% include line_NLR.html %} </center>